 These are only the exemplary cases of signs that you achieved Product/Market Fit.
 But the truth is, if you address the market that really needs your solution, then that’s it.
 You probably hit the right spot.
 This leads to an increase in demand, growth in user base, and financial stability — namely, an overall success.
 But, again, it all depends.
 Thus, there’s this saying about PMF that “you know it when you see it”.

-Every company on the market is pursuing PMF, whether it’s a startup or an established business.
+Every company on the market is pursuing PMF, whether it’s an early-stage startup or an established business.
 Why?
 Because Product/Market Fit has a good chance of guaranteeing long-term success.

 Many indicators determine how much we fit the market.
 Most of all, if the product is successful.
 That includes factors such as:

 In certain situations, it’s worth doing interviews with people who stopped buying a given product or service in certain situations.
 It’ll provide you with data that can be used to improve the product by implementing new features or refine the existing ones.
 However, you should always evaluate those insights because, after all, your value proposition is there to fulfil your customers’ needs and not the needs of everyone.

 The question is: How to do customer validation if physical contact is too expensive due to vast distances?

 When we can’t reach the target customer personally, our team prefers to spread questionnaires through the internet.
 These interviews with the potential users you can also do via Skype or other alternative communication tools.
 Sometimes, this off-site method is even better for some people.
 You can do more interviews since you don’t spend time travelling.
 But, if you’re hesitating to Skype or Google Hangouts, a good alternative is getting on the phone.
 In the old fashioned way.

 All of the above are a great way to test whether or not you’re building the right product.

 The right mindset and business model while building a digital product is essential.
 The business model required for building Product/Market Fit is about transparency, growing together and accepting, that sometimes our assumptions about the market may be wrong.